jreading/HelloWurld/source/_posts/2013-12-19-uploading-files-in-angular.markdown

 Of all the things that AngularJS makes easy, files uploads aren't one of them.
 You can grab some [OPC (other peoples' code)](https://github.com/danialfarid/angular-file-upload) or ignore IE9.

+EDIT 4/2: [This one](https://github.com/nervgh/angular-file-upload) does not use Flash, so that's good.

 <!-- more -->
 ```html template.html
 <input